GSA/digitalcorps.gsa.gov/_fellows/2022/kathleen-carroll.md

 hometown: Boston, MA
 university: Emerson College
 region: northeast
-bio_short: Designer ready to promote health equity and community resilience.
+bio_short: Designer ready to promote health equity and community resilience
 why: "I was interested in joining the U.S. Digital Corps as an opportunity to do impactful work with other civic technologists, and furthermore to bring empathy and human-centered design to this work."
 fun_fact: Kathleen has visited over thirty art museums around the world and is always looking for recommendations for her next trip.
 tags: ['northeast', '2022','Design']